 Frequently Asked Questions

-A: Betadine helps prevent infections, supporting the healing process.
-Infections can cause delays in healing.
+A: The main reason for using antiseptics on minor wounds is to help prevent infections, supporting the healing process.
+Infections can cause delays and prevent healing, or even worsen the wound condition.
 Please consult your physician immediately if you have any concerns or suspect an infection.

-A: Read the label for usage directions.
-If the condition persists or gets worse, or if you need to use Betadine Antiseptic for more than a week, stop usage and consult your physician.
-If you wish to discuss other concerns, please consult your physician.
+A: Betadine First Aid products are generally safe for daily use for up to 1 week as described in the product directions.
+If the condition persists or gets worse, or if you need to use Betadine® Antiseptic First Aid products for more than 1 week, stop usage and consult your physician.

-A: No, Betadine antiseptics will not permanently stain your skin, fingernails or hair, although you can see where they have been applied to your skin.
-If you accidentally get Betadine Antiseptic on natural fibers such as cotton it can usually be washed off with soap and water.
-For synthetic fibers, Betadine can usually be washed off with the help of a stain remover.
+A: Betadine will not stain your skin, fingernails, or hair, although you can see where it’s been applied on the skin.
+If you accidentally get Betadine First Aid products on natural fibers it can usually be washed off with water and soap.
+For man-made fibers, Betadine First Aid products can usually be washed off with the help of a stain remover.